qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Transport Authentication

 Some requests require [Transport Authentication][Definitions Transport Authentication] in order to access the [Transport Layer].
-Authentication can be achieved by providing the Transport Password, a uuid, in the 'password'-header parameter, see for example [POST /ConnectionCreateEndpoint].
+Authentication can be achieved by providing the [Transport Password] in the 'password'-header parameter, see for example [POST /ConnectionCreateEndpoint].

 # Dynamic Endpoint Addresses